Install latest release from CRAN:

 Instead of local R-package folders, the pkg

-argument also accepts file paths to bundled (tar.gz) R-packages.
-This can either be from a location on the local filesystem, or from a remote file location, such as the web (similar to the file
+argument also accepts file paths to bundled source R-packages (tar.gz).
+This can either be a tar.gz package on the local filesystem, or a remote file location, such as the web (similar to the file

 argument).